1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Hyperthyroidism and Diarrhea

-For a deeper dive into causes and treatment, see this overview from the Mayo Clinic.
+To explore more in depth into causes and treatment, this is a summary by the Mayo Clinic.

-Thyroid hormones boost nearly every cell in your body.
+Thyroid hormones enhance almost all of the cells of your body.
 In the gut, they:

-Understanding why hyperthyroidism causes diarrhea helps you target treatment.
-Here’s what happens:
+Knowing that hyperthyroidism forms diarrhea aids you in the homemaking of treatment.
+Here's what happens:

 1. Increased Peristalsis